dart-archive/www.dartlang.org/src/site/tools/pub/troubleshoot.markdown

 > set https_proxy=username:password@hostname:port
 {% endprettify %}

-If you are running pub from the Dart Editor or the Eclipse plug-in, the http proxy server environment variables are not used.
+If you are running pub from the Eclipse plug-in, the http proxy server environment variables are not used.
 In that case, set the `https.proxyHost` and `https.proxyPort` system properties: